MichiganCOG/M-PACT/RAINPROJECT.md

 <a name="rainlayers"/>
 ## RAIN Layers
 This section contains the implemented ideas for various versions of RAIN layers and their descriptions.
+The versions begin at v21 because versions 1-20 used an different parameterization network that was deemed inferior to the current method.
+The previous method incorporated the parameterization network directly into the model attempting to learn alpha and phi through multiple convolutional and fully connected layers before passing them into the extraction layer.
+Versions 21 and onward instead simply initialize variables alpha and phi and allow them to learn through backpropagation.
+This new method causes a single alpha and phi value to be learned for every video.
+This is addressed by incorporating an LSTM to process the input videos and learning alpha and phi from the hidden states of this LSTM.
+This LSTM formulation for the parameterization network will be implemented once various extraction layer versions have been tested and optimized.

 <a name="rainv21"/>